 There are also other reasons why you might consider a dental discount plan instead of dental insurance.
 For example, unlike traditional dental insurance, there may be no waiting period before you can begin exercising your benefits through a dental savings plan.

 There are no deductibles or copays to worry about, as you might with dental insurance.
 Additionally, you may have unlimited access to services throughout the year with a dental savings plan, while a dental insurance plan might cap the number of covered visits you can schedule.

 Read the fine print carefully in a dental savings plan agreement to determine whether cosmetic dentistry or emergency dental repairs are covered.

 While there are some good reasons to consider a dental discount plan, there are some potential downsides.

 First, these plans typically don't cover 100% of any service, including preventive care.
 That's different from dental insurance, which may cover you for two cleanings and check-ups per family member enrolled in the plan each year.
 That means you'll need to budget for how you'll make up the difference in what's owed once the discount has been applied.

-Second, you may be limited on who you can seek care from, depending on the plan.
+Second, you may be limited on whom you can seek care from, depending on the plan.
 If you purchase a dental savings plan from an insurance company, for example, it may restrict you to seeing dentists in its network.
-Or, if you enroll in a dental discount plan that's offered by your dentist’s office, you may not be able to transfer the discount plan to another dentist, if you decide to change providers.
+Or, if you enroll in a dental discount plan that's offered by your dentist’s office, you may not be able to transfer the discount plan to another dentist if you decide to change providers.